fvanderbiest/docker-volume-git-backup/README.md

 **WARNING**: the `git push` command performs a **forced update** to the `master` branch, which might result in **data loss** !

 Optional:
- * `SLEEPING_TIME`: if `WATCH_FILE` does not exist at startup, time to wait before a new checks starts.
+ * `SLEEPING_TIME`: if `WATCH_FILE` does not exist at startup, time to wait before a new check starts.
 Defaults to 1 sec.

 # geoserver_mock